 The Google Maps app lets you plan and recalibrate your route in real time and gives step-by-step voice directions, particularly useful when you're driving and it's not safe to glance at a map every few minutes.

-The native directions app for iOS and iPhones, Apple Maps got off to a shaky start when it was launched in 2012.
+The pre-installed driving directions app for iOS phones, Apple Maps got off to a shaky start when it was launched in 2012.
 Since then, the company has made significant upgrades to the app and its interface, connecting it with iPhone's personal assistant Siri for seamless directions.
-Where Waze is a little more cartoony and Google Maps has few bells and whistles, its Maps app feels like other Apple products, with a heavy emphasis on the design and user interface.
+Where Waze is a little more cartoony and Google Maps has few bells and whistles, the Apple Maps app feels like other Apple products, with a heavy emphasis on the design and user interface.

-Waze has a lot of the basic features of other map sites but adds a social element that is the hallmark of its app.
+Waze has many of the basic features of other mapping tools but adds a social element that is the hallmark of its app.
 It was bought by Google in 2013, but Waze had already established itself as the way to crowdsource directions.
-This includes alerts from other drivers about upcoming traffic, construction and speed traps on a given route.
-Users can even connect their Spotify accounts to their Waze app, to get the perfect driving music for a trip.
+This includes alerts from other drivers about upcoming traffic, construction and police speed traps on your route.
+Users can even connect their Spotify accounts to the Waze app to play perfect driving music for a trip.

-On the Web since 1996, MapQuest has been surpassed in recent years by more up-to-date competitors like Google Maps and Apple Maps.
-MapQuest has long had issues with the accuracy of its directions, but recent iterations of its map and website are more on target.
+On the Web since 1996, MapQuest has been surpassed in recent years by competitors like Google Maps and Apple Maps.
+MapQuest has long had issues with the accuracy of its directions, but recent iterations of its driving directions website are more on target.

 MapQuest's most handy features include an assessment of current traffic conditions and estimated fuel costs based on current prices.
-While MapQuest has ceded its spot at the top of the list of online maps, it's a good backup option to your smartphone's native directions app.Continue to 5 of 6 below.
+While MapQuest has ceded its spot at the top of the list of map providers, its app and online driving directions are free, and it's a good backup option to your smartphone's built-in navigation.

-The American Automobile Association offers its TripTik Travel Planner service free online and allows you to print a paper version much like its old-style TripTik maps.Sometimes the directions generated can be rather convoluted, though, so while they'll get you there, it might not be via the easiest route.
+The American Automobile Association (better known as AAA) offers its TripTik Travel Planner service free online and allows you to print a paper version much like its old-style TripTik maps.Sometimes the directions generated can be rather convoluted, though, so while they'll get you there, it might not be via the easiest route.
+With one click, though, you can choose a scenic route, and that makes this tool worth trying if you want to enjoy the journey as much as the destination.

-The AAA website also has this annoying feature of demanding to know your location before it will allow you to access content, which is not always necessary.
+Be forewarned: The AAA website has this annoying feature of demanding to know your zip code before it will allow you to access content, which is a frustrating extra step.

 Rand McNally has a map-making history that dates back to 1856, but the company was a bit slow to the dance and didn't offer free driving directions online until 1999.